sundgenomics/sundgenomics.github.io/README.md

 ### Current status

-    Due to ventilation work, there will be no sequencing on April 11-13.
+    Due to fancoil service, there will be no sequencing on June 16.
-    The platform is close for Eastern Holidays April 14-21.

 [//]: # (This is a comment)
 [//]: # "Comment"